GEO8024 : Environmental Isotopes (Inactive)

 Teaching Rationale And Relationship

-Module will provide an overview of theory and examples from literature presented in a timetabled seminar and lectures.
-This will be interspersed with computer practicals where students apply this knowledge and practice data analysis with open source software using instructions available online.
+The module will provide an overview of theory and examples from literature presented in a timetabled lectures.
+These will be alternated with computer practicals where students apply this knowledge and practice data analysis using open source software.
 One Q&A drop-in session per computer practical and one Q&A for the Report will be timetabled to ensure tailored input.
 The knowledge and practical skills build up towards the assessment report.

 Assessment Methods